Umbilical Cord Prolapse & Compression Injuries

 Has your child suffered brain damage from a lack of oxygen during delivery?
 Do you believe it was due to medical mismanagement of a prolapsed cord?
 If so, we encourage you to contact a law firm with experience in these types of complex cases.

-ABC Law Centers was established to focus exclusively on birth injury cases.
+ABC Law Centers: Birth Injury Lawyers was established to focus exclusively on birth injury cases.
 Since the firm’s inception in 1997, our legal team has addressed the needs of our clients in a variety of birth injury, pregnancy, and newborn medical malpractice cases.
 Our attorneys and in-house medical staff determine the causes of our clients’ injuries, the prognoses of birth-injured children, and areas of medical negligence.

-While we’re based near Detroit, Michigan, our attorneys handle cases all over the United States.
+Our attorneys handle cases all over the United States.
 Our birth injury team is also equipped to handle cases involving military medical malpractice and federally-funded clinics.
+Contact us today at (248)-593-5100.

 Sources